Family Engagement Policy

 Principal, Caroline Gordon Jelks, Ed.S.

-Parent, Ms. Claudia Smoke
+Parent, Ms. Rachel Davis

-Parent, Ms. Linda White
+Parent, Ms. Kristie Duncan

 Member, Mr. Ollie Kendrick

-Member, Mrs. Aimee Yarber
+Member, Ms. Aimee Yarber